rafaF/delore-angular/README.md

 ## Documentation
 **delore-angular** includes the basic stuff to create a webapp with Material Design style and Angular.
 - **Angular**: HTML is great for declaring static documents, but it falters when we try to use it for declaring dynamic views in web-applications.
 AngularJS lets you extend HTML vocabulary for your application.
 The resulting environment is extraordinarily expressive, readable, and quick to develop.
+- **Angular Material**: AngularJS Material is both a UI Component framework and a reference implementation of Google's Material Design Specification.
+This project provides a set of reusable, well-tested, and accessible UI components based on Material Design.
 - **jQuery**: jQuery is a fast, small, and feature-rich JavaScript library.
 It makes things like HTML document traversal and manipulation, event handling, animation, and Ajax much simpler with an easy-to-use API that works across a multitude of browsers.
 With a combination of versatility and extensibility, jQuery has changed the way that millions of people write JavaScript.
 - **MaterilizeCSS**: CSS Framework based on material design
 - **ResetCSS**: The goal of a reset stylesheet is to reduce browser inconsistencies in things like default line heights, margins and font sizes of headings, and so on